mariaroncal/tensorboard/README.md

 [TensorBoard.dev]: https://tensorboard.dev
 [This experiment]: https://tensorboard.dev/experiment/EDZb7XgKSBKo6Gznh3i8hg/#scalars

+# New Plugin Internship

+Check the file docs to find: The final internship report with everything explained, the Excels that were used in the evaluation and the Notebook that was used in order to create the Excels.

 # Usage (CHECK THIS)

 Before running TensorBoard, make sure you have generated summary data in a log